russellallen/self/docs/handbook/morphic.rst

 The structure of a composite morph forms a tree.
 When morph B is a submorph of morph A, B's *owner* is A and B appears in A's *submorphs* list.
 A morph can only be a submorph of at most one morph at a time, so its owner is a single value, not a collection.
 A window containing a collection of morphs is itself just a morph known as a *worldMorph*.
 Each user's cursor is represented by a *handMorph*.
 Grabbing a morph with the mouse is implemented by removing the target morph from the worldMorph and adding it to the handMorph.
 Dropping a morph when the mouse is released is implemented by reversing this process.
 A handMorph is itself a submorph of its world.
 The message *root* can be sent to a morph to get the top-most owner of a composite morph (stopping just short of the worldMorph or handMorph that contains it).
 If a morph is not a submorph of any morph, its owner is *nil*.

 ..  figure:: images/Figure2.*
-    :height: 227 px
-    :width: 510 px
     :scale: 80
-    :align: left

-    Figure 2: A composite morph consisting of a row with two buttons.
+    A composite morph consisting of a row with two buttons.
 Each button has submorph to indicate its function; one is a piece of text, the other is an icon consisting of two concentric circles.
 The diagram on the right shows its submorph structure.

 A morph can be made a submorph of some other morph using the **addMorph:** operation.
 This operation updates both the owner slot of the submorph and the submorphs list of the owner to reflect the desired configuration.
 For example, adding morph B to morph A adds B to A submorph list, removes B from its old owner (if any), and sets B's owner to A. The **addMorph:** operation also updates the layout of both B's old and new owners.
 The global position of a morph is held invariant by **addMorph:** (although some morphs may perform an automatic layout as a side-effect of **addMorph:**, immediately changing the position of the newly-added morph).

 ..  figure:: images/Figure3.*
-    :height: 171 px
-    :width: 258 px
-    :align: left

-    Figure 3: Using the core sampler to probe the submorphs at the point below its cross-hairs.
+    Using the core sampler to probe the submorphs at the point below its cross-hairs.

 The programming environment includes a tool called the *core sampler* (available via the right-button menu of any morph) that can be used to explore the submorph structure of a composite morph.
 The core sampler shows the set of submorphs below a given point, the way a core sample of rock allows geologists to study the strata of rock at a given point.
 The core sampler allows one to use the middle button menu to operate on morphs below the surface and can be used to insert or remove morphs from a composite morph.
 Holding the left mouse button over the squares along the left side of the core sampler highlights the associated morph.
 As a shortcut, holding down the shift key while pressing the left mouse button over one of these squares will extract the associated submorph (and all its submorphs) from the composite morph.
 Holding the shift key while dropping a morph onto one of these squares will insert the morph as a submorph of the associated morph.
 The iconic buttons on the right show the current resizing attributes of the associated morph, and allow them to be changed.
 (Resizing attributes are discussed in section 7.)